R&D

 NovoFeed

-Smart-System for larval brood feeding in aquaculture with live feed.
+Smart-System for larval brood feeding in aquaculture with live feed

 The overall objective is the development of an intelligent automated system to optimize the process of feeding live for larval fry.